audioxide/data/data/posts/20171213-articles-top-10-tracks-of-2017.md

 featuredimage: article-images/favourite-singles-2017.jpg
 featuredimageAlt: Screenshot from the music video for Laura Marling's song "Soothing"
 title: Our 10 favourite tracks of 2017
+summary: It's year's end, and that means it's time for fond remembrances.
+From lovesick shoegazing to rock epics, these were our favourite singles of 2017
 author:
   - marcus
   - gabriel